-In her June column for the Salem Business Journal, NFIB/Oregon State Director Jan Meekcoms writes about an alarming Brookings Institution report on entrepreneurism.
+In her April column for the Salem Business Journal, NFIB/Oregon State Director Jan Meekcoms writes about a betrayal of trust.

 Past Jan Meekcoms Columns

 What Raising the Minimum Wage Actually Does, February 2015 (Page 21)